 Way 4: Get Back Photos from a Cloud Backup

-Android users have it great because they can not only tell their smartphones to store photos on a removable SD card, but they can also take advantage of apps like OneDrive, Dropbox, or Google Photos to back up everything to the cloud.
+Android users have it great because they can not only tell their smartphones to store photos on a removable SD card, but they can also take advantage of apps like Dropbox or Google Photos to back up everything to the cloud.
+So if you had backup active and are now trying to figure out how to recover deleted SD card photos, check your cloud before you assume the files are gone for good.
+This method can also help outside Android.
+Maybe you copied photos from the SD card to your computer, and that folder later synced to the cloud.
+Or uploaded the photos to it manually.

 If that’s your case, then you should be able to recover each and every deleted photo just by downloading it from your cloud storage service of choice.
 Best of all, you can do so from anywhere and on any device, so this method can save you even if your original device has become stolen or lost.